 Tanzania ranks tenth for the countries that love Americans the most.
 Tanzania's favorability rating is 57%.
 Tanzania's favorability of the United States dropped 21 points from 78% to 57%.
 Only about 27% of survey respondents in Tanzania think that the spread of American influence and culture is a good thing.

 Japan also has a favorability ranking of 57% for Americans.
-The Japanese are known for being kind and patient towards American visitors and believe that the United States would use military force to aid Japan in conflict with China or North Korea.
-Japan’s favorability has been declining, however, with a 15-point drop from the Obama presidency to the Trump presidency.
+The Japanese are known for being kind and patient towards American visitors.
+They believe that the United States would use military force to aid Japan in conflict with China or North Korea.
+However, Japan's favorability has been declining with a 15-point drop from the Obama presidency to the Trump presidency.